cmarchand/nextVersion-maven-plugin/README.md

 # nextVersion-maven-plugin

-A plugin to calculate next release version and next snapshot version, as to be used by [maven-release-plugin](https://maven.apache.org/maven-release/maven-release-plugin/).
+A plugin to calculate next release and next snapshot versions, as to be used by [maven-release-plugin](https://maven.apache.org/maven-release/maven-release-plugin/).

 This plugin requires a project, so you must run it in a project.